Representing polynomial of ST-CONNECTIVITY: Abstract

 \section{Abstract}

-We show that the coefficients of the representing polynomial of any monotone Boolean function are the values of a M\"obius function of an atomistic lattice related to this function.
-Using this we determine the representing polynomial of any Boolean function corresponding to a direct acyclic graph connectivity problem.
-Only monomials corresponding to unions of paths have non-zero coefficients which are $(-1)^D$ where $D$ is an easily computable function of the graph corresponding to the monomial (it is the number of plane regions in the case of planar graphs).
-We estimate the number of monomials with non-zero coefficients for the two-dimensional grid connectivity problem as being between $\Omega(1.641^{2n^2})$ and $O(1.654^{2n^2})$.
+We show that the coefficients of the representing polynomial of any monotone Boolean function are the values of the M\"obius function of an atomistic lattice related to this function.
+Using this we determine the representing polynomial of any Boolean function corresponding to a \stc\ problem in acyclic quivers (directed acyclic multigraphs).
+Only monomials corresponding to unions of paths have non-zero coefficients which are $(-1)^D$ where $D$ is an easily computable function of the quiver corresponding to the monomial (it is the number of plane regions in the case of planar graphs).
+We determine that the number of monomials with non-zero coefficients for the two-dimensional $n \times n$ grid connectivity problem is $2^{\Omega(n^2)}$.